JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 }
 ```

-`Window` is Composable function.
-It means you can change its properties in a declarative way:
+`Window` is a Composable function, meaning you can change its properties in a declarative way:
 ```kotlin
 import androidx.compose.material.Button
 import androidx.compose.material.Text